-The donor cards are a legal document showing your intent to donate, when signed by the donor and witnessed by impartial witnesses, not family members or anyone who would benefit from your death.
-We will need to receive an original, signed and witnessed donor card at the time of death.
+The donor cards are a legal document showing your intent to donate, when signed by the donor and witnessed by impartial witnesses, not family members.
+We have other documents for family members when the donor cannot sign for themselves.
+Please call us if that is the case.
+We will need to receive a signed and witnessed document at the time of death.

-Please keep one copy of your donor card in your wallet and give at one to your "agent" who will assist at the time of your death - and perhaps one to another person.
-Inform your physician of your plans, and have them make a copy for your medical records so your intent is known and so it will be easier for our staff to have permission to access information when needed.
+Please keep one copy of your donor card in your wallet and give at one to your "agent" who will assist at the time of your death.
+Inform your physician of your plans, and have them make a copy for your medical records so your intent is known so it will be easier for our staff to have permission to access medical information when needed.